neptune-mutual-blue/protocol/docs/Witness.md

 **Witness**

-The witeness contract enables NPM tokenholders to participate in an already-reported cover incident.
+The witeness contract enables NPM tokenholders to participate in an active cover incident.
  <br />
  The participants can choose to support an incident by `attesting` or they can also disagree by `refuting` the incident.
 In both cases,